 Besides, the first thing you must ask when you are going to visit a family in China is « chi fan le ma »? which translates to “Have you eaten already ?”

 As already explained in a previous article about restoration in China, Chinese people like to go to restaurants quite often with colleagues, childhood friends, family, and business partners.
 Restaurants in China are affordable and you can eat there every day.
 Chinese citizens like to say that the food at home is always tastier than in the restaurant (if it’s well made).
 This is not necessarily wrong, nor bragging as the food they can buy by themselves should be better than the one used in most restaurants.

 Chinese like to do shopping at the market or supermarket because the quality is better.
 Mostly fresh foods.
 Thus, it is impressive to see that even at 6 am you can see seniors doing their shopping there just in order to benefit from the best products.

 Surprisingly Chinese love both abundance and wasting stuff.
 For them, there must always have food on the table, so do not try to finish everything or more will soon come on the table.
-If you invite make sure that the meals are in abundance if you do not want to loose your face (especially for business).
-The dishes are ordered in even numbers, it bring you luck.
-It is good to have balanced the food on the table with meat, fish, vegetables, but also different cooking style ( steam, fried or in sauce).
+If you invite make sure that the meals are in abundance if you do not want to lose your face (especially for business).
+The dishes are ordered in even numbers, it brings you luck.

+The tradition wants the food to be plenty and various on the dining table with meat, fish, vegetables, but also different cooking styles ( steam, fried, or in sauce).
 It is important to always have a spicy dish on the table, with alcohol flowing.
-Chinese people prefer large table for many people, fifteen is good, but sixteen or more is better.
+Chinese people prefer large tables for many people, fifteen is good, but sixteen or more is better.
 The louder you talk the better fun you have.
-That’s the reason why in China one often hear a quite unpleasant noise in restaurant one is not accustomed to it yet.
+That’s the reason why in China one often hears quite unpleasant noise in a restaurant one is not accustomed to it yet.
 The better if you invite is to book a private room for your guests to ensure freedom of speech.